siobhan-saoirse/HL2NextBots-TF2/README.md

 # HL2 NPCs/Nextbots in TF2
 A plugin based off of Pelipoika's NPCs that adds hl2 nextbot npcs for TF2.
 They can be summoned with chat commands.
+Discontinued in favor of [HL2 in TF2](https://github.com/siobhan-saoirse/npcs-in-tf2/releases)

 ## Requirements